-The World’s First Total Penile Transplant Was Just Performed At Johns Hopkins Reports The ‘Baltimore Sun’
+The World’s First Total Penile Transplant Was Just Performed At Johns Hopkins, Reports The ‘Baltimore Sun’

 According to USA Today, the patient did not receive testicles in the procedure to “avoid the ethical issues” as the testicles would have contained the sperm of the donor, who recently passed away.

-While the transplant donor and his family wish to remain anonymous, they released a statement thanking the transplant recipient for his service to the Untied States.
+While the transplant donor and his family wish to remain anonymous, they released a statement thanking the transplant recipient for his service to the United States.
 Fittingly, it was also reported that the donor came from a family of veterans.

-Associate Professor of Plastic and Reconstructive Surgery Dr. Richard Redett told press that he hopes that the ground-breaking surgery will help the wounded soldier to regain both urinary and sexual function and lead a normal life.
-Redett also said that it will take about about six months for sexual sensation and function to be regained.
+Associate Professor of Plastic and Reconstructive Surgery Dr. Richard Redett told the press that he hopes that the ground-breaking surgery will help the wounded soldier to regain both urinary and sexual function and lead a normal life.
+Redett also said that it will take about six months for sexual sensation and function to be regained.

 In hopes that they will be able to perform more similar procedures in the near future, John Hopkins was gracious enough to cover the entire cost of the procedure.
-Nine plastic surgeons as well as two urologists also worked for free during the procedure.
+Nine plastic surgeons, as well as two urologists, also worked for free during the procedure.

 Richard Redett and Carisa answer a few questions about their first attempt at the penile transplant.https://t.co/VXYZu4cZhp pic.twitter.com/ksykd2UCuR